 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Tell your doctor if you are using a pain or arthritis medicine (sometimes called NSAIDs), such as aspirin, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Feldene®, or Voltaren®.
-You should not use medicines or salt substitutes that contain potassium (including supplements) without asking your doctor.
+- Tell your doctor if you also use NSAID pain or arthritis medicine, such as aspirin, diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, or Voltaren®.

 Warnings While Using This Medicine